Randall Alexander has been a professional, state licensed investigator since 1999, when he formed the Legal Support Investigative Service.

 Randall was later trained and employed as a Peace Officer in Southern California, winning a Marksmanship Award, and receiving several commendations for performance, community service and investigative work.

 Randall's education consists of a degree in Paralegal Studies from the Southern California College of Business and Law, an American Bar Association approved program, with secondary studies in Administration of Justice.

-Randall Alexander is recognized as a Subject Matter Expert by the Bureau of Security and Investigative Services, a division of the California Department of Consumer Affairs.
+In 2008, Randall Alexander was recognized as a Subject Matter Expert by the Bureau of Security and Investigative Services, a division of the California Department of Consumer Affairs.
 BSIS is the state licensing and disciplinary agency for California licensed private investigators.
 Out of more than 10,000 state licensed investigators, Randall along with six other investigators were invited to Sacramento by the Bureau of Security and Investigative Services and the California Department of Consumer Affairs, to assist in the review and rewrite of the private investigator state licensing exam, which determines competency for licensure.

 Randall has served as an industry expert in the review of private investigator work product, providing his opinion based on statutory law, case precedent and industry periodicals.

 Randall has participated in legislative activities that impact the investigative industry at the state capital in Sacramento and locally in Southern California.

 Randall has given presentations to various organizations, Chambers of Commerce, networking groups and schools regarding the private investigative industry.
 Additionally, he has written several industry related articles.